oleksy-piotr-angular/Angular19_SSR/README.md

       - ng new --ssr --server-routing

+      Need to run this order of commands
+      1. npm run build
+      2. npm run serve:ssr:angular-server

+      3. npm run watch #rebuild after code will be changed by developer

+      NOTE!: if there is no changes after rebuild the code than try rerun "npm run serve:ssr:angular-server"

 177. Customizing build-time prerendering using Parameterized routes & Fallback strategies Angular 19
 178. ✨ Angular SSR Magic: REQUEST, RESPONSE_INIT, and REQUEST_CONTEXT Demystified! 🪄
 179. 🖥️ Angular 19 Hydration: The Ultimate Guide to Smooth SSR with No Flickers! 💡🚀